Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

 \keywords{truncated Wigner appoximation, molecular-vibration polariton, light-matter coupling, optical cavity}

 \textit{Introduction--} Strongly coupling a molecular-vibration mode to an infrared cavity mode results in the formation of molecular-vibration polaritons--hybrid states with both light and matter characters.
 Numerous experiments have demonstrated that strong light-matter coupling can significantly modify the physical properties and chemical reactivity of molecular systems~\cite{Nagarajan21, Simpkins23, Hirai23}.
 Examples include the acceleration or hindrance of the chemical reactivity of molecules~\cite{Thomas16, Vergauwe19, Lather19, Hirai20, Pang20, Sau21, Lather21}, chemoselectivity~\cite{Thomas19}, supramolecular assembly and crystallization~\cite{Joseph21, Hirai21}, vibrational energy transfer~\cite{Xiang20}, ferromagnetism, and superconductivity~\cite{Thomas21, Thomas19b}.
-Despite great efforts~\cite{Galego19, Angulo19, Phuc20, Li20, Li21, Schafer22, Du22, Riso22, Sun22, Wang22, Wang22b, Lindoy23}, the mechanisms underlying changes to molecular properties and reactivity from strong vibrational coupling remain unclear~\cite{Wang21, Fregoni22, Angulo23, Mandal23}.
-The collective effect of molecular-polariton formation on chemical reactivity is a topic of debate.
-The issue arises from the conflict between the non-locality of light-matter coupling and the locality of chemical reactions.
-Performing a fully quantum mechanical simulation of molecular dynamics is prohibitively expensive for large systems containing many molecules.
+Despite great efforts~\cite{Galego19, Angulo19, Phuc20, Li20, Li21, Schafer22, Du22, Riso22, Sun22, Wang22, Wang22b, Lindoy23, Fiechter23}, the mechanisms underlying changes to molecular properties and reactivity from strong vibrational coupling remain unclear~\cite{Wang21, Fregoni22, Angulo23, Mandal23, Ruggenthaler23}.
+One of the difficulties is due to the inherently collective nature of molecular polaritons in systems containing many molecules while performing a fully quantum mechanical simulation of molecular dynamics is prohibitively expensive for such a complex hybrid system.